 Something each and every one of us virtualization folks will have to upgrade our VMware vSphere versions at some point, it is a fact of life.
 If you are looking to upgrade ESXi to vSphere 6.5, look no further than vSphere Update Manager 6.5, which has been recently integrated with the vCenter Server Appliance. vSphere Update Manager is now easier to get started with than it ever has been before.
 If you’ve deployed the vCenter Server Appliance, you’re ready to get started with Update Manager!
 If you haven’t moved to the vCenter Server Appliance yet, now is a great time to take a look at it, especially since vSphere will now take care of your upgrade of the Windows based vCenter to the vCenter Server Appliance for you.
-Update manager is very useful if you are looking to update ESXi 5.5 to 6.5, since the ESXi 5.5 end of support date is September 19, 2018.
+Update Manager is very useful if you are looking to update ESXi 5.5 to 6.5, since the ESXi 5.5 end of support date is September 19, 2018.
+You can use the same process in this article to upgrade ESXi 5.5 to 6.5 step by step.

-If you are looking to upgrade from ESXi 6.0 or ESXi 6.5 to ESXi 6.7, be sure to check out this article on how to use the HTML5 based vSphere 6.7 Client to upgrade here.
+If you are looking to upgrade from ESXi 6.0 to ESXi 6.7 or ESXi 6.5 to ESXi 6.7, be sure to check out this article on how to use the HTML5 based vSphere 6.7 Client to upgrade here.

 Getting Started With Update Manager

 The first step to getting started with VMware Update Manager 6.5 is to log into the vCenter Server Appliance (also known as the VCSA).
-There are a number of ways to get to Update Manager (also known as vSphere Update Manager or just VUM), for example, you can click the Home button and select Update Manager from the drop down menu.
+There are a number of ways to get to Update Manager (also known as vSphere Update Manager or VUM, some people also refer to it as ESXi Update Manager), for example, you can click the Home button and select Update Manager from the drop down menu.
 Then, click on the your update manager server, which will be the same as your vCenter.

 How to Upload an ESXi Image